I made some little crochet amphorae! Yes I did, and now you can too!

-I’m so pleased to have finally got the pattern for these written up.
+I’m so pleased to have finally got this amphora crochet pattern written up.
 It’s been an itch I’ve needed to scratch for ages, and its the longest and most detailed pattern I’ve written to date.

 I just think the shapes are so beautiful, and since I’m never going to get near an actual potters wheel (people would get hurt) I wanted to replicate them in the medium I know best.

-In another life I’d like to have been an archeologist.
+In another life I’d like to have studied archeology.
 This crochet amphora pattern contains three designs, taken from antique examples:

 From left to right that’s a transport amphora, something like a panathenaic amphora and a general sort of fineware amphora.